Zell0ss/oauth2_google/README.md

 3. The provider asks the user to consent to the client acting on their behalf:
     - Usually this includes limited access, and it’s made clear to the user what the client is asking for.
     - This is like when you have to approve an app on your phone to have access to location or contacts.
-4. The provider sends the client a unique authorization code.
+4. The provider sends the client a unique authorization code on the callback URL.
-5. The client sends the authorization code back to the provider’s token URL.
+5. The client posts the authorization code back to the provider’s token URL.
-6. The provider sends the client tokens to use with other provider URLs on behalf of the user.
+6. The provider answers the client request with tokens to use with other provider URLs on behalf of the user.

 The important OIDC concepts for our client are
 - the provider configuration.